System Prompt Sensitive Data

 Metrics

-System Prompt Sensitive Data Score
+System Prompt Sensitive Data Safety

 The proportion of system prompts that contain no embedded sensitive content (range: 0.0 to 1.0, higher is better).